albertvisser/server-stuff/readme.rst

 `plone`
     configuration for local Plone instance
 `others`
-    currently empty
+    currently containing a copy of the previous version of a site I maintain

 non-Nginx configs:
 ..................
-configs that are not in user-editable directories (e.g. /etc) or only here
+configs that are not in user-editable directories (e.g. in /etc) or only here

 `fcgiwrap.conf`
     config for a general FCGI wrapper